turingschool/data-analytics-curriculum/module1/learning_goals.md

 layout: page
 ---

-Academic success in DAM1 means that students demonstrate proficiency and comfort with the concepts below.
+Academic success in **DA M1** means that students demonstrate proficiency and comfort with the concepts below.
 The expected mastery level can be understood with the following scale:

 * **Mastery**: student is able to explain and implement the concept independently or with light reference.
 * **Functional**: student recognizes when to use the concept and can implement it with the support of * documentation and/or a collaborator.